Brane Embeddings in AdS_4 x CP^3: Discussion

 In this paper, we discussed various brane embeddings in $AdS_4\times \C\cP^3$ and the supersymmetry preserved by them.
-In the case of duality between Type IIB string theory on $AdS_5 \times S^5$ and $N=4$ super Yang-Mils system, there exists a good notion of renormalization group flow on the defect CFT, coming from the embedded branes.
-The defect theory should be associated with the boundary of the $AdS_3$ of the $AdS_3 \times S^2$ D4-brane.
+In general AdS/dCFT dualities, especially in the case of duality between Type IIB string theory on $AdS_5 \times S^5$ and $N=4$ super Yang-Mils system, there exists a good notion of renormalization group flow on the defect CFT, coming from the embedded branes.
+In the present case, we argued that the defect theory should be associated with the boundary of the $AdS_3$ of the $AdS_3 \times \C\cP^1$ D4-brane.
 We expect such RG flows to hold for the present case as well, when the defect theory is conformal.
-As in the examples considered in~\cite{Skenderis:2002vf}, the D4-brane theory does not back react on the bulk.
+So far we considered a single $D4$-brane, whose back reaction on the near-horizon geometry can be neglected in the 't Hooft limit, allowing it to be treated as a probe hosting open strings.
 Thus, the deformations in which the boundary theory remains conformal but the defect theory runs are possible.
-An example is the asymptotically $AdS_3 \times S^2$ embeddings.\\

-Since, the active scalar in our embeddings behaves at large $u$ as: \be u x \approx u x_0 + \frac{c}{4u^3} \, , \ee one expects that the scalar is dual to an operator $O_{x}$ of conformal dimension $3$ in the defect theory.
-Since, the operator $O_{x}$ is sourced by the scalar $x$ with vev $c$, it is expected to break supersymmetry.\\
+An example is the asymptotically $AdS_3 \times \C\cP^1$ embeddings discussed in section-II.
+It would be interesting to consider the back reaction of the $D4$-brane in the target space geometry.
+In this case, one also has to find fully localized brane solutions in $AdS \times CP$ backgrounds.
+A fully localized solution is also important to understand the back reaction effects of the embeddings considered.
+This would also give insight in to the the dynamics of boundary versus bulk modes in the CFT coming from gravity fluctuations.
+Further, intersecting brane solutions in $AdS_4\times \C\cP^3$ backgrounds could be constructed to get insights in to the spectrum of defect conformal field theory~\cite{Fujita:2009kw}.
+It is an interesting exercise to construct the defect CFT operators and understand the correlation functions along the lines of~\cite{ooguri1,Sethi:1997zz}-\cite{Hori:2000ic}.\\